Ways of treating a forearm muscle strain

 - Swelling in and around the forearm area.

 - Take plenty of rest.
 Avoid performing activities that uses the elbow and forearm such as hard gripping.
 Perform lower-body workouts to maintain fitness of the body.

 - Apply an ice pack on the affected area for at least 15-20 minutes at 4-6 times every day for 2 days to lessen the swelling and the inflammation of the area.

 - Massage the affected area using the technique called the myofacial release to relieve the symptoms.
 The fascia is a strong fibrous sheath that covers a muscle which can become tightened and constrict the muscle.
 Regular myofascial forearm massage loosens the fascia and relaxes the muscle.

-- A compression wrap is used for the forearm for fast healing of the area.
+- Use a compression wrap for fast healing of the area.
 Avoid wrapping it too tight to prevent problems with blood circulation.